 Online learning provides new opportunities for individualization and personalization of learning, flexible scheduling and location, access to highly qualified and specialized instructors, credit recovery, advanced placement, and on-demand learning.
 Whatever the reason for pursuing an online experience—whether it’s one course or a fully online program—students benefit academically from access to course content when they want it as well as individualized pacing and flexible scheduling matched to their current knowledge and skill.
 On-demand access to course content also means that parents can monitor their students’ learning and provide focused motivation and support for struggling students.
 Schools also benefit from increased availability of and access to online learning because they can offer more options to meet the needs of their students without hiring additional staff, often a difficult task in subject areas with a shortage of highly qualified teachers.

 The transition of learning environments from traditional classroom models to any time, any place, any pace learning systems will require the transformation of both individual and organizational behavior.
-Michigan Virtual stands ready and looks forward to supporting educational partners in accommodating these changes and working with the state’s policy leaders and elected officials to further develop Michigan’s online learning industry and to help position the state to assume a national leadership role in the knowledge economy.
+Michigan Virtual looks forward to supporting educational partners in accommodating these changes and working with the state’s policy leaders and elected officials to further develop Michigan’s online and blended learning industry and to help position the state to assume a national leadership role in the knowledge economy.

 Online and Blended Learning Resources

 National Standards for Quality Online Learning – Building upon the work started by iNACOL (now the Aurora Institute), the Virtual Learning Leadership Alliance (VLLA) and Quality Matters (QM) assembled teams of experts to update and maintain national standards for quality online teaching, quality online programs, and quality online courses.